oracle-livelabs/database-maa/data-guard/active-data-guard-23ai/verify-dg/verify-dg.md

    select source_db_unique_name, name, value, time_computed, datum_time from v$dataguard_stats;
    </copy>
    ```
-  The column `VALUE` contains a value different from `+00 00:00:00` for the transport or apply lag if there is a lag (in this case, ecerything is OK).
+  The column `VALUE` contains a value different from `+00 00:00:00` for the transport or apply lag if there is a lag (in this case, everything is OK).

    `DATUM_TIME` is extremely important to detect if the standby database is actively receiving data from the primary database.
 If it does, `DATUM_TIME` will be no more than 1 second older than the current date.
 Otherwise, you will see `DATUM_TIME` matching the timestamp of the last information received from the primary.